fuxelius/atmega_avr_uart_v2/README.md

 > Enable USARTn by uncommenting it, here USART0 is enabled

-Depending on microcontroller, the library supports up to 4 concurrent USART units.
+Depending on microcontroller, the library supports up to 8 concurrent USART units.
 As previously mentioned, they can be enabled in any order and number as long as it is supported by the microcontroller.
-Each USART has its own circular buffer and code, so they work fully independent of each other.
+Each USART has its own independent circular Rx and Tx buffer.

 ### Assign PORT, PORTMUX route and Rx, Tx Pinout